Clean Eating Corn Casserole

 I already have a corn casserole recipe, not like many of my other recipes, the old one uses ingredients I no longer use in my household now that I know more about them.
 The new, healthier ingredients I use needed new recipes to go with them as the ingredients didn't transfer 1:1.
 So after much trial and error, here's the new and improved recipe!

 - 2 cups creamed corn

 - 2 eggs

 - 1/4 teaspoon pink Himalayan salt

 - I like to keep this recipe really simple.
 Preheat your oven to 350 degrees F and grease a 9x13 inch casserole dish with some coconut oil.

-- Measure out all of your dry ingredients into a medium sized mixing bowl.
+- Measure out all of your dry ingredients into a medium-sized mixing bowl.

 - Pour your mixture into your prepared casserole dish.

 - Slide into the oven and bake for 1 hour.